opentensor/developer-docs/docs/chain-rel-notes.md

 ## Enhancement

-Emissions are now burnt for those subnets that have registration turned off.
+- Emissions are now burnt for those subnets that have registration turned off.
+- The `btcli root weights` command now uses a new function `set_root_weights()` behind the scenes and uses the coldkey to sign the transaction.

 **Pull request**: https://github.com/opentensor/subtensor/pull/474